mahdafr/FPS_utep-sp17/backend/code/README.md

 ### Git Help
 #### Cloning
 You should have already received a link to add this repository to your Git account as a Collaborator (it's the only way you can see this page).
 Clone to your system by:
-  - navigating to the directory you want to develop within in your command line (for me, it is in the path: C:\Users\mmafr\Documents\Skool\)
+  - navigating to the directory you want to develop within in your command line (for me, I want it in the path: C:\Users\mmafr\Documents\Skool\)
   - typing in the command line: git clone https://github.com/mahdafr/legac_fps.git
-  - navigating next to this directory in the command line (for me, it is: C:\Users\mmafr\Documents\Skool\legac_fps)
+  - navigating next to the new directory in the command line (for me, it is: C:\Users\mmafr\Documents\Skool\legac_fps)
   - you should see everything in the origin branch now (everything that is on the website)
 #### Branches
 Create a branch FROM this repository.
 You will name it <your_first_name> or <your_utep_username> (e.g., Michelle creates a branch called michelle OR mafravi).
 Do this on the command line by: